the-standard/hiring/senior-frontend-developer-web3.md

 **Insert header**

+## Working at The Standard

+We are looking for an enthusiastic, motivated and talented Designer / Engineer to join our team to help build the future of finance.
+As one of the first hires, you will have the opportunity to start building a system from scratch, working closely with the management team and other talented engineers.
+This is your chance to really make a difference!
+A rare opportunity in today’s world.

+We're looking for someone who really wants to be part of the team.
+Someone to commit and be rewarded for working with us.

 ## What You Will Work On
 You will be designing and developing the entire human facing interface for The Standard.
 This will include interacting with the smart contracts, APIs and more.
 You have the chance to join the team right at the start of the journey - shaping the actual future of The Standard.